Welcome To Drs. Farkas, Kassalow, Resnick & Associates, Helping Patients From All Over New York City, New York

 This is why scleral lenses are recommended for the earlier stages of treatment.
 Since they have a built-in area for artificial tears, a patient doesn’t need to constantly manually administer them throughout the day.
 Scleral lenses can also be used by children under 14, although the exact age that is most appropriate for contact lens wear varies among different eye doctors.

-If you are in the earlier stages of Keratoconus and interested in scleral lenses, our eye doctor at The Scleral Lens Center at Drs.
+If you are in the earlier stages of Keratoconus and interested in scleral lenses, our eye doctor at Drs.
 Farkas, Kassalow, Resnick & Associates can help patients from all over New York City, New York.
 Our eye doctors will do a thorough, comprehensive work up and our staff will make you feel right at home.